MinnPost/object-sync-for-salesforce/README.md

 ## Requirements

 1. You need a Salesforce account.
 Developers can register at [http://www.developerforce.com/events/regular/registration.php](http://www.developerforce.com/events/regular/registration.php)
 2. You will need to create a remote application/connected app for authorization.
 In Salesforce go to Your Name > Setup > Create > Apps then create a new Connected App.
-Set the callback URL to: `https://<your site>/wp-admin/options-general.php?page=salesforce-api-admin&tab=authorize` (must use SSL)
+Set the callback URL to: `https://<your site>/wp-admin/options-general.php?page=salesforce-api-admin&tab=authorize` (**you must use SSL**)

     Select at least 'Perform requests on your behalf at any time' for OAuth Scope as well as the appropriate other scopes for your application.
 Many setups will also need to select 'Access and manage your data (api)' as one of these scopes.